 In the mid to late 1980s, Grants Pass exceeded the 8-hour CO standard and the 24-hour PM10 standard.
 The area was designated as a nonattainment area for CO in 1985 and for PM10 in 1990.
 In response, EQC adopted attainment plans with CO and PM10 control measures to reduce pollution levels within the urban growth boundary to meet the federal standards.
 This resulted in significant improvement in air quality and Grants Pass was reclassified to attainment for CO in 2000 and PM10 in 2002.
 EQC adopted the first maintenance plans for Grants Pass at that time.

+EPA requires Oregon to establish second maintenance plans for the Grants Pass area to ensure compliance with the standards through 2025.
+EPA provides an option for states to adopt simplified plans, called limited maintenance plans, for low-risk areas like Grants Pass.
 Over the last 25 years, Grants Pass’s CO and PM10 levels have steadily declined and the area is unlikely to exceed these standards again.
-EPA provides an option for states to adopt simplified limited maintenance plans for low risk areas like Grants Pass.
-The proposed CO and PM10 limited maintenance plans would be the second maintenance plans for the Grants Pass area and would ensure compliance through 2025.
-The proposed rules update the existing maintenance plans designed to protect public health in Grants Pass by continuing to provide good air quality over the next 10 years.
-If adopted, this second set of maintenance plans would be the final maintenance plans required under the federal Clean Air Act.

 Regulated parties